HSun981/pulpy-joss/paper.md

 # Summary

+While RF pulse developers increasingly share code online in independent repositories, no unified set of common pulse design tools is maintained in a rigorous and consistent manner with easy-to-read code and tutorials.
+An open source pulse design code library would facilitate the development and dissemination of novel techniques and the comparison of approaches, similar to how BART 1 , SigPy 2 , and MIRT 3 have made advanced parallel imaging and compressed sensing reconstruction methods widely accessible.
 To meet this need, we have developed a library of pulse design tools as part of the SigPy Python package 2 , which we call SigPy.RF.
-Here we detail the software’s organization and goals, provide examples, and show an experimental validation of parallel transmission (pTx) pulses designed using SigPy.RF.
+Here we detail the software’s organization and goals, provide examples,

 # Statement of need
+The field of magnetic resonance imaging is currently experiencing rapid growth in the num- ber of available open source imaging tools.
+Tools have been made freely available for MRI hardware development (3; 4), system simulation (32; 123), pulse sequence pro- gramming (70), image reconstruction (92; 128), and post-processing and analysis (5; 31;
+115; 116)

-While RF pulse developers increasingly share code online in independent repositories, no unified set of common pulse design tools is maintained in a rigorous and consistent manner with easy-to-read code and tutorials.
-An open source pulse design code library would facilitate the development and dissemination of novel techniques and the comparison of approaches, similar to how BART 1 , SigPy 2 , and MIRT 3 have made advanced parallel imaging and compressed sensing reconstruction methods widely accessible.
+However, one critical step of the imaging pipeline which has seen limited open-source tool de- velopment is RF pulse design.
+While RF pulse developers increasingly share code online in independent repositories, no unified set of common pulse design tools has been main- tained in a rigorous and consistent manner with easy-to-read code and tutorials.
+This is despite the reality that in many cases, carefully designed or application-specific RF pulses are crucial to the success of MRI techniques.
+An open source pulse design code library would facilitate the development and dissemination of novel techniques and the comparison of approaches, similar to how BART (128), SigPy (92), and MIRT (33) have made advanced parallel imaging and recon- struction methods widely accessible.
+To meet this need, we have developed a library of pulse design tools as part of the SigPy Python package for signal processing and image re- construction (92).
+We call this new package SigPy.RF.
+SigPy.RF is constructed as a nested package within the broader SigPy package.
+Here we detail the software’s organization and goals, provide examples, and

 # About the SigPy Package